s-bashar/s-bashar.github.io/_projects/SHA256-Bitcoin-Hashing-Algorithm-RTL/index.md

 layout: post
 title: SHA256+Bitcoin Hashing RTL Model System Verilog Implementation
 description:
     We implemented RTL models of the SHA-256 and Bitcoin hashing algorithms in SystemVerilog as part of an exploration into hardware design trade-offs.
-The goal was to compare serial and parallel implementations and understand how design choices impact key metrics like area, cycle count, and maximum operating frequency (fmax).
-By optimizing for each of these variables individually, we observed how improvements in one metric often came at the cost of others.
-This allowed us to gain insight into real-world architectural trade-offs in ASIC/FPGA design and how they apply to compute-intensive workloads like cryptographic hashing.
-(ECE111, Advanced Digital Design Course Project, @UC San Diego Prof. Farinaz Koushanfar)
+The goal was to compare serial and parallel implementations and understand how design choices impact key metrics.
+This allowed us to gain insight into real-world architectural trade-offs in FPGA design and how they apply to compute-intensive workloads like cryptographic hashing.
 skills:
   - Intel Quartus Prime
   - SystemVerilog